ImScientist/agents/README.md

 Deployment of conversational RAGs on a Kubernetes cluster (the exact goal is not clear yet).

-We will use Langchain, externally hosted LLMs (OpenAI) and local deployment of Milvus vector DB.
+We will use Langchain, externally hosted LLMs (OpenAI), local deployment of Milvus vector DB and of a Postgres DB (for conversation history).

 ## Setup Milvus vector DB